Jack-Barry/practice/README.md

 ### `src`

-This is where we write our code using _TypeScript_.
+This is where we write our source code using _TypeScript_.

 #### `globals.ts`